Morgan State Bears lacrosse: History

-Accomplishments

-During the period 1970 to 1975, the Bears were ranked in the nation's top 25 in four out of five years.
+During the period from 1970 to 1975, the Bears were ranked in the nation's top 25 in four out of five years.
 They made the championship tournament twice, and in 1975 were involved in one of the great upsets in intercollegiate sports history, when Morgan defeated then #1 ranked Washington and Lee University, a lacrosse team which would eventually reach the NCAA Division I semi-finals as the number seven seed.
 Washington & Lee had not lost a regular season or home game the prior two seasons.

 After the 1975 season, Silverman retired as the Bears lacrosse coach, and Morgan never again had a winning season.
 By 1981 Title IX funding priorities required university athletic funds be equally distributed among women's programs and the school dropped lacrosse in 1981.

-The 1981 Bear's Team featured some of the most talented players in the nation.
+The 1981 Bears team featured some of the most talented players in the nation.
 Gene White, who would later coach the newly formed club team in 2005, and Lou Carter where NCAA Top 25 scoring leaders while goalie Cedric White was in the NCAA Top 10 in goals blocked during the season.
 In addition, there were a core of freshmen and sophomores who had played the game at early ages that gave the team even more potential for the next seasons that would not be.
-As a testament to the Bear's legacy, the 1981 team coached by National Lacrosse Hall of Fame inductee (2005) Sheldon Freed, defeated Notre Dame (13-12), Villanova (16-9), Michigan State and Georgetown in the span of a five-day schedule during the middle of the season. and lost to Loyola in the NCAA Division II Championship Semi-Finals to end an era.
+As a testament to the Bears' legacy, the 1981 team coached by National Lacrosse Hall of Fame inductee (2005) Sheldon Freed, defeated Notre Dame (13-12), Villanova (16-9), Michigan State and Georgetown in the span of a five-day schedule during the middle of the season. and lost to Loyola in the NCAA Division II Championship Semi-Finals to end an era.